yretenai/posts/markdown/2024-03-01-0720P-of-records-and-spans.md

 We're still in 2018, so let's move forwards a bit to 2020.
 .NET 5 just released, marking the start of a new era.
 Dotnet is finally, fully and properly cross platform.
-With it comes a new kind of structure, `record` and `record struct`.
+With it comes a new kind of structure, `record` and `record struct`

 ### How is this different from `class` and `struct`, aren't they just the same?